feychou/ice-cream-please/README.md

 # ice-cream-please
-Synchronous app to see Redux in action
+Synchronous app to see basic Redux in action